-The Samuel Dorsky Museum of Art invites artists working in all media to submit proposals for its annual exhibition of work by artists from the Hudson Valley.
-Worlds of Wonder, the 2014 edition of the Hudson Valley Artists series, will be curated by Corinna Ripps Schaming.
+The Samuel Dorsky Museum of Art at SUNY New Paltz invites artists working in all media to submit proposals for its annual exhibition of work by artists from the Hudson Valley.
+CAMPSITE, the 2016 edition of the Hudson Valley Artists series, will be curated by Corinna Ripps Schaming.
 A specialist in contemporary art, Schaming is associate director and curator at the University at Albany Art Museum.
 Over the past 15 years, she has organized more than 80 exhibitions at the University Art Museum.

-The exhibition will run from June 21–November 9, 2014 in the Dorsky Museum's Alice and Horace Chandler Gallery and North Gallery.
-This is the sixth year that the Hudson Valley Artists Annual Purchase Award of $3,000 will be used to acquire one or more artworks from the exhibition for the museum's permanent collection.
-This Purchase Award is made possible through the Alice and Horace Chandler Art Acquisition Fund.
+The exhibition will run from June 18–November 13, 2016, in the Dorsky Museum’s Alice and Horace Chandler Gallery and North Gallery.
+This is the eighth year that the Hudson Valley Artists Annual Purchase Award of $3,000 will be used to acquire one or more artworks from the exhibition for the museum’s permanent collection.
+This purchase award is made possible through the Alice and Horace Chandler Art Acquisition Fund.
 Artists whose work has been purchased in the past include Nestor Madalengoita, Richard Edelman, Deb Lucke, Holly Hughes, Stephen Niccolls, Patrick Kelley, Adie Russell, Elisa Pritzker, Charles Geiger, and Curt Belshe and Lise Prown, among others.

-The Hudson Valley Artists exhibition is open to all emerging and mid-career artists with a permanent mailing address and active art practice in Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties who have not had a major one-person museum exhibition and who do not have an exclusive contract with a commercial gallery.
+The Hudson Valley Artists exhibition is open to all emerging and mid-career artists with a permanent mailing address and active art practice in Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties who have not had a major one-person museum exhibition and who are not currently represented by a commercial gallery.
 Students are not eligible.
 There is no application fee.

-Artists are invited to submit a maximum of six images or files of work created in 2012 or later.
+Artists are invited to submit a maximum of six images or files of work created in 2014 or later.
 Artworks created in traditional media as well as audio, video, film, and performance are welcome.
-Brief proposals for new works (including installation or performance) to be created for this exhibition may also be submitted.
+Brief proposals for new works to be created for this exhibition, including installation or performance works, may also be submitted.

 Artists participating in the exhibition will be responsible for the delivery of selected works to the museum; works must be ready to install upon delivery.
 Media artists must be able to supply players, monitors/projectors, speakers/headphones, and cables as needed.
 Artists will also be responsible for the pick-up of work at the end of the exhibition.